-Navy Careers Officer
+Navy Careers Officer Defence Force Recruiting Centre

-Defence Forces Recruiting Centre
+323-337 Castlereagh Street

-323-337 Castlereagh Street Sydney, N.S.W.
-2000, telephone 212 1011
+Sydney, N.S.W.
+2000, telephone 219 5555

-Air Force Undergraduate Training Scheme
+Royal Australian Air Force Undergraduate Training Scheme

-Each year the Air Force invites applications from medical undergraduates for appointment to commissioned rank in the Medical Branch of the Service.
-The Undergraduate Scheme provides for selected applicants to continue their medical studies under the sponsorship of the Air Force.
+The Royal Australian Air Force invites applications from medical undergraduates for appointment to a commission.
+The Undergraduate Scheme provides for selected applicants to continue their medical studies under the sponsorship of the Royal Australian Air Force.

-Applicants must have completed at least three years of the university course in the Faculty of Medicine.
-They must be recommended by the University for appointment, be medically fit, Australian citizens or be prepared to apply for Australian citizenship, and possess the attributes required of an Air Force Officer.
+Applicants must have completed two years of a five year degree or three years of a six year degree in the Faculty of Medicine.
+They must be medically fit, Australian citizens or in the process of becoming citizens, and possess the attributes required of an Air Force Officer.